-1. Who’s responsible for that?
+1. Who is responsible for what?

 2. Who lives next door?

 Although your landlord or letting agent might not know, it’s still a good idea to ask if they have any idea of who the neighbours are – are they noisy, quiet, a family, young or elderly?
 Do they have pets?
 Have past tenants had any run-ins with them?
+Do you feel they’ll be compatible with your lifestyle?

 3. What’s it like at night?